rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 # Version History

+* 4.0.0 - Update Create Address Object action to accept a RFC1918 whitelist |
 * 3.0.0 - Revise action input/output naming schemes | Add example inputs | New action Remove Address Object from Group
 * 2.0.0 - Simplify the Create Address Object action to auto-detect the input type | Add whitelist safety check to Create Address Object action
 * 1.1.0 - New Action Check if IP is in Address Group